 - - which includes tips from double glazing customers and experts on how to side-step sales tactics and find a great company

-- - where you'll see the average prices for different types of doors and windows.
+- - where you'll see the average prices for various types of doors and windows.

 Everest double glazing

-Types of windows: casement and bay in uPVC, timber and aluminum; sash in uPVC and timer; uPVC flush; timber dual turn and uPVC tilt and turn in a range of colours, including wood-effect.
+Everest sells casement and bay windows in uPVC, timber and aluminum; sash in uPVC and timber; uPVC flush windows; timber dual-turn, and uPVC tilt-and-turn in a range of colours, including woodgrain effect.

-Types of doors: aluminium bi-fold in a range of colours, aluminium and uPVC patio and French doors in timber, aluminum and composite.
+Everest sells aluminium bi-fold doors in a range of colours, aluminium and uPVC patio doors, and French doors in timber, aluminum and composite.

 It also does garage, porch and composite, timber, uPVC and aluminium front and back doors, most partially glazed.

-Other services Everest offers: flat roots, roofline/rooftrim (such as guttering, bargeboards, cladding etc), driveways, artificial grass, Yale smart locks and security alarm systems.
+Everest also does flat roots, roofline/rooftrim (such as guttering, bargeboards, cladding etc), driveways, artificial grass, Yale smart locks and security alarm systems.